hclbaur/sdt-core/docs/TUTORIAL.md

 The `node` statement will instantiate a new node with the specified name and (an optional) `value` equal to the string evaluation of the given expression.
 Any child nodes can be created within the statement block.

-Note that if an output node should be *identical* to an input node, you can use the (deep) `copy` statement to clone the selected node(s):
+Note that if an output node should be *identical* to an input node, you can use the `copy` statement to clone the selected node(s):

 	...
 	node "contacts" {